quintendewettinck/complexity-thesis-support/README.md

 # Complexity Thesis Support

-A repository with example code for master's thesis students performing complexity-relatedness analyses.
+A repository with example code for master's thesis students performing country-level complexity-relatedness analyses.

 Please refer to the document `thesis_instructions.pdf` on Toledo for general instructions.